elhamalghamdiUCD/Semi-Supervised-SLPA/README.md

 This repository contains supplementary material (code and data) for the paper: *"Active Semi-Supervised Overlapping Community Finding with Pairwise Constraints"* (2019).

+The algorithm implementations require Python 3.x and the [NetworkX](https://networkx.github.io/) library.

 ### SLPA:

 To run an implementation of the original Speaker-listener Label Propagation Algorithm (SLPA) from Xie et al (2011):